AliceStats/Alice/README.md

 See the accompanied build-windows.md for instructions on how to build Alice with MSVC.

-Please keep in mind that, though Windows is supported, some performance optimizations are not available with the MSVC and are ignored regardless of their state.
+Please keep in mind that, though Windows is supported, some performance optimizations are not available with MSVC and are ignored regardless of their state.